 How to resolve issues with your Federal Loan Servicers

-The first person that you need to contact if you get into any problem is your loan servicer.
-Get in contact with them, narrate and specify your problems, which can be related to the balance of your loan or its status.Get a collection of all the records and documentation with the original copies.
-Take notes of all the names of the agents you had a conversation with and record it.
+The first person that you need to contact if you run into any problems is your loan servicer.
+Get in touch with them and tell them your problems in specifics.Get a collection of all the records and documentation with the original copies.
+Take notes of all the names of the agents you had a conversation with and record them.

 If your queries or compliant are not solved by your servicer, then you can get in touch with the Federal Student Aid Ombudsman Group for assistance.
 Once your information on account of the problem has been documented, the group will help you to get it solved in an honest and convenient way.

 The CFPB is the final option to consider when both of the options cannot help or address the issue.
 Submit a complaint that consists of all the details of what the servicer is doing wrong.
 Then, the CFPB will get it to the servicer in order to address it.
 CFPB collects all the records of the complaints reported by borrowers.

 Is There Anything You Can Do if Your Loan Servicer is One of the Worst?

 If your current servicer has brought you nothing but problems, it only makes sense to wonder whether it would be possible to switch to a better one.
 Unfortunately, you cannot choose, and the DoE doesn’t allow you to switch.

 Your only recourse of course is to do a direct loan consolidation, but it comes with its drawbacks.
 Similar to loan consolidation, you could also attempt to refinance your loans — but you will lose all your federal benefits, like your income-driven repayment plan and your chance to pursue federal student loan forgiveness programs.

 How Do Loan Servicers Work for Private Student Loans?

 If you hold private student loans from a bank, the Credit Union is more or less a transparent loan servicer who oversees the activities.